Holiday Shopping at the Bookshop

-For more books related to the Life and the Afterlife: Ancient Egyptian Art from the Senusret Collection exhibition, visit the list on our non-profit e-commerce site, Bookshop.org.
+For more books related to the You Belong Here: Place, People, and Purpose in Latinx Photography, visit the list on our non-profit e-commerce site, Bookshop.org.

 Come into the bookshop to browse these and all our other expertly-curated books and gifts, in one of the most unique bookshops in the country.
+Not all books are in-stock in the bookshop, due to ongoing supply chain shortages and delays, but can often be ordered from our non-profit e-commerce site at Bookshop.org, where all purchases ordered from the Carlos Museum’s storefront on the site will benefit the museum.
+See below for more information.
 To order by phone or to reserve a copy (supplies are limited), contact the bookshop by email.

 Tuesday-Friday 11 a.m. — 4 p.m.